TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Tca.rst

 are optional.

-A call to :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::getFileFieldTCAConfig()` will generate a standard TCA configuration for an :ref:`inline-type field <t3tca:columns-inline>`, with relation to the `sys_file` table via the `sys_file_reference` table as "MM" table.
+A call to :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::getFileFieldTCAConfig()` will generate a standard `TCA`:pn: configuration for an :ref:`inline-type field <t3tca:columns-inline>`, with relation to the `sys_file` table via the `sys_file_reference` table as "MM" table.

-The override configuration array (the second argument) can be used to tweak this default TCA definition.
+The override configuration array (the second argument) can be used to tweak this default `TCA`:pn: definition.
 Any valid property from the `config` section of inline-type fields can be used.

 Additionally, there is an extra section for providing media sources, that come as three buttons per default.